muthukub/WFGY/ECOSYSTEM_MAP.md

 ### Public proof pages are not the engine

-ADOPTERS, CASE_EVIDENCE, Recognition Map, and EVIDENCE_TIMELINE help outside readers evaluate the ecosystem.
+Adopters, Case Evidence, Recognition Map, and Evidence Timeline help outside readers evaluate the ecosystem.
 They should not be mistaken for the framework itself.

 ### Collaboration pages are not deployment claims

-WORK_WITH_WFGY, PILOT_OFFER_ONE_PAGER, and SAMPLE_DELIVERABLE describe how collaboration may begin.
+Work with WFGY, Pilot Offer One-Pager, and Sample Deliverable describe how collaboration may begin.
 They do not by themselves prove deployment, revenue, or enterprise-scale adoption.

 ---